3P0D/3p0d_SurvivalSuite/README.md

 # 3POD'S SURVIVAL SUITE
-a Blender addon to make my life easier.
+a Blender addon to make my life easier. it's shared "as is" and I cannot guarantee everything will be working. install the python file directly in the addon menu.

 ## Added functions: